Moai-/panabsorbium/Tutorial.md

        }
     }

 Well, it may look like a lot, but it really isn't.
-When you see something in the code that you don't know about, leave it alone, and only poke it if it starts causing problems.
+When you see something in the code that you don't know about, leave it alone, and only poke it if it starts causing problems (or if you've got a safe backup).
+Otherwise, your poking will be the very thing that causes those problems.
 Having said that, here are some of the fields that might interest us:

-(note: if you're unfamiliar with JSON, `unit_info.name` is referring to the `name` property inside the `unit_info`'s braces)
+*Note*: if you're unfamiliar with JSON, `unit_info.name` is referring to the `name` property inside the `unit_info`'s braces.

  * `unit_info.name`: The in-game name of this entity.
  * `unit_info.description`: The description seen on the entity.